ophub/amlogic-s9xxx-armbian/documents/README.md

 The ROCK-5B has an SPI flash memory on its motherboard.
 Installing the bootloader on this SPI flash memory can support other boot media (such as SATA, USB3, or NVMe) that are not directly supported by the SoC maskrom mode.
 To use NVMe, you must first write the SPI file.
 The method is as follows:

-Power off the development board.
-Remove bootable devices, such as MicroSD cards, eMMC modules, etc. Press and hold the golden button (or silver button on some revisions of the development board).
-Insert the USB-A to C cable into the C-type port of ROCK-5B, and the other end into your PC.
+Power off the development board and remove all bootable devices (MicroSD cards, eMMC modules, etc.).
+Press and hold the golden button, then connect a USB-A to Type-C cable between the ROCK-5B and your PC.
 Release the golden button.
-Check for a MASKROM device in the USB devices.
-Right-click in the list box to load the configuration, then select the configuration file in the resource management folder (the configuration file and RKDevTool are in the same directory), select `rk3588_spl_loader_v1.08.111.bin` and `spi_image.img` files according to the figure below, and click write:
+Verify that a MASKROM device is detected.
+Right-click in the list to load the configuration file from the resource folder (the configuration file and RKDevTool are in the same directory), select `rk3588_spl_loader_v1.08.111.bin` and `spi_image.img` files according to the figure below, and click write:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/202954823-3d3b1509-eedc-4192-91eb-017269c7f896.png width="200" /><br />